MagicMirrorOrg/MagicMirror/modules/default/compliments/README.md

 config: {
 	compliments: {
 		morning: [
-			'Good morning, handsome!',
+			"Good morning, handsome!",
-			'Enjoy your day!',
+			"Enjoy your day!",
-			'How was your sleep?'
+			"How was your sleep?"
 		],
 		afternoon: [
-			'Hello, beauty!',
+			"Hello, beauty!",
 			'You look sexy!',
-			'Looking good today!'
+			"Looking good today!"
 		],
 		evening: [
-			'Wow, you look hot!',
+			"Wow, you look hot!",
-			'You look nice!',
+			"You look nice!",
-			'Hi, sexy!'
+			"Hi, sexy!"
 		]
 	}
 }